junyiwo/Zeus/README.md

 >> First, open the command prompt

->> second, redirect the path to the executed file using command "cd X:\..\Release" (X is the disk name, "X:\..\Release" is the path of the executed file)
+>> Second, redirect the path to the executed file using command "cd X:\..\Release" (X is the disk name, "X:\..\Release" is the path of the executed file)

 >> Third, execute the command "project_name.exe --input_dir_base ..\..\ --rig_spec rig_spec_try.xml --image_input image_input.xml --out_file out_stitched.jpg"